hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Description Tooltip
 -------------------
+(Note: this plugin has been moved to hexagonit.primacontrol!)
 The form help texts can be long ones and they take up too much vertical space, so this library removes them, adds a help icon and on click, the help text is displayed in a tooltip.